Smaller Entities have the Same Supplier Development Issues as Large Companies

 - Many suppliers exist for each commodity or major material type.

-- Frequent bidding for best price with multiple suppliers is the norm.
+- Frequent bidding for the best price with multiple suppliers is the norm.

 - Smaller firms often need suppliers to finance inventories by way of payment terms > 45 days.